 Starting in Oracle Database 11g Release 2 (11.2), the primary database automatically attempts to repair the corrupted block in real time by fetching a good version of the same block from an Active Data Guard physical standby database.
-Automatic block repair requires licensing Oracle Active Data Guard.
+Automatic block repair requires a license for Oracle Active Data Guard.

-• Set the Oracle Database generic block-corruption parameters
+Set the Oracle Database generic block-corruption parameters